PrinceChimdi205/Instargram-Redo/README.md

 # INSTAGRAM CLONE

-I lost my first Instagram clone, so I want to redo it!
+I lost my first Instagram clone, so I want to redo it